Police and council still investigating alleged brothel

-Havering Council has said it cannot find enough evidence to take action against an alleged brothel in Elm Park, despite complaints from neighbours – and the police confirming there is “brothel activity” at the site.
+Havering Council has said it is still investigating an alleged brothel in Elm Park after years of complaints from neighbours and police confirming there is “brothel activity” at the site.

 Sinplicity Massage has operated from an industrial estate off Elm Park Avenue since 2011 and has attracted numerous complaints by neighbours to the council and police.

 MP for Dagenham and Rainham Jon Cruddas has now also joined residents in calling for action.

 The business at the Kings Estate, which advertises online as a massage parlour, claims to offer “amazing massage” with “lovely ladies”.

 On its website, it purports to have a “VIP air conditioned room” and staff who “offer most services” 24 hours a day, seven days a week, alongside photo galleries of three scantily-clad girls it claims are based on the site.

 A nearby resident, who asked not to be named, said she had seen “drunk men arriving and leaving at all hours, shouting and swearing and urinating in public areas”.